Crown Jewel (2018): Preliminary matches

 The actual pay-per-view opened with Rey Mysterio facing Randy Orton in SmackDown's first WWE World Cup quarterfinal match.
 During the match, Orton attempted to remove Mysterio's mask.
 Orton countered a "619" attempt from Mysterio into an elevated DDT from the rope.
 In the end, Mysterio countered an "RKO" attempt into a roll-up pin to win the match and advance to the semi-finals.
 After the match, Orton attacked Mysterio and threw Mysterio on top of the Arabic announce table.

 Next, The Miz faced Jeff Hardy in SmackDown's second WWE World Cup quarterfinal match.
 During the match, Miz applied a figure-four leglock, which Hardy countered into a near fall.
-In the climax, Miz countered a submission hold and performed the "Skull Crushing Finale" on Hardy to win the match and advance to the semi-finals.
+In the climax, Miz countered Hardy's "Twist of Fate" into a "Skull Crushing Finale" to win the match and advance to the semi-finals.

 After that, Seth Rollins faced Bobby Lashley (with Lio Rush) in Raw's first WWE World Cup quarterfinal match.
 As Lashley attempted to perform a spear in Rollins, Rollins leaped over Lashley and then performed "The Stomp" on Lashley to win the match and advance to the semi-finals.

 In the fourth match, Kurt Angle faced Dolph Ziggler (accompanied by Drew McIntyre) in Raw's second and the final WWE World Cup quarterfinal match.
 Angle performed a trio of suplexes on Ziggler for a near fall.
 Angle countered a sleeper hold by Ziggler with more suplexes.
 Ziggler performed a DDT on Angle for a near fall of his own.
 Angle performed an Angle Slam on Ziggler, countering for another near fall.
 Angle applied the ankle lock on Ziggler, however, Ziggler countered.
 In the climax, Ziggler performed a "Zig-Zag" on Angle to win the match and advance to the semi-finals.

 Following the conclusion of all World Cup quarterfinals, The Bar (Cesaro and Sheamus) (accompanied by Big Show) defended the SmackDown Tag Team Championship against The New Day (Big E and Kofi Kingston) (accompanied by Xavier Woods).
 After Kingston and Big E took down Sheamus, Cesaro broke up the pin to void the pinfall.
 In the end, Sheamus countered an attack from Big E and shoved him into Show, who was standing on the ring apron.
 While the referee was distracted, Show performed a knockout punch on Big E, and Sheamus performed a "Brogue Kick" on Big E to retain the titles.

 After that, The Miz faced Rey Mysterio in SmackDown's WWE World Cup semi-final match.
 Throughout the match, Mysterio sold the injuries sustained by Orton's previous assault.
 Miz countered a splash from Mysterio into a roll-up to win the match earning a spot in the finals.